Rijankunwar3691/todo-app/README.md

 # todo

-This is a simple Todopp created using swagger api. i learned about CRUD operations in Httpa.
+This is a simple Todopp created using swagger api.
+I learned about CRUD operations in Https.

 ## Getting Started